 Understanding the 2013 Vessel General Permit (VGP) guidelines

-In December 2013 the US Environment Protection Agency’s (EPA) Vessel General Permit (VGP) comes into effect.
+In December 2013 the US Environment Protection Agency’s (EPA) Vessel General Permit (VGP) came into effect.
 The revised legislation introduces new environmental regulations for vessels operating in US coastal waters.
 The legislation states that environmentally acceptable lubricants* (EAL) must be used in all oil-to-sea interfaces on any vessel greater than 79 feet.

 - An oil change may not be feasible until the next scheduled dry dock which may be some time in the future.